Hieromon/AutoConnect/mkdocs/otabrowser.md

 It will be born during [AutoConnect::handleClient](api.md#handleclient) process.
 AutoConnect will evaluate the enabled state of [AutoConnectConfig::ota](apiconfig.md#ota) each time the handleClient is executed, and if OTA is enabled then it creates an AutoConnectAux internally and assigns it to the update page.
 At this time, AutoConnectOTA is also instantiated together.
 The generated AUX page containing AutoConnectOTA is bound to AutoConnect inside the AutoConnect::handleClient process.

 If you want to attach AutoConnectOTA dynamically with an external trigger, you can sketch like this:
 _This sketch imports the OTA update feature with an external switch assigned to the GPIO pin.
-While the trigger not occurs, AutoConnect OTA will not be imported into Sketch and will not appear on the menu list._
+While the trigger not occurs, AutoConnectOTA will not be imported into Sketch and will not appear on the menu list._

 ```cpp
 #include <ESP8266WiFi.h>